rich-digi/notebook-mailer/README.md

 # notebook-mailer

-A micro app to email support notebooks to support
+*A micro app to email support notebooks to support.*

 Two email addresses supported (one for successful resaolutions, one for those who want more help).